jks-prv/5370_proc/READ_MORE.md

 [edited 04-may-2015]

-This file elaborates on the Quick Start guide in the "README.txt" file.
+This file elaborates on the Quick Start guide in the [README.md](http://github.com/jks-prv/5370_proc/blob/master/README.md) file.

 ### Powering the BBB from the USB-mini port